Film Tech Pioneer Jean-Marie Lavalou Dead at 76

 An early user of the system was director Roman Polanski along with his cinematographer Sven Nykvist on 1976’s “The Tenant,” where it was deployed to create the film’s opening and closing sequence shots.

-Retired Panavision executive Andy Romanoff recalls that the Louma Crane came to America in 1978 and was utilized on Steven Spielberg’s “1941.”
+Retired Panavision executive Andy Romanoff recalls that the Louma Crane came to America in 1978 and was utilized on Steven Spielberg’s “1941,” released in 1979.
 The system “introduced us to a whole new camera language,” he says.
+(Pictured above: Lavalou, left, and Spielberg on the set of “1941,” with the Louma Crane in the background.
+William A. Fraker was the cinematographer.)

 “Jean-Marie worked day and night adapting the crane to the demands of Hollywood filmmaking,” adds Romanoff.
 “In later years, he became friends with camera crews all around the world as he visited sets to hear how he could make the crane easier and more useful for them… He spent his whole life dedicated to making better tools for making movies.”